-A self-hosted personal memory layer for AI agents — built on Postgres, pgvector and MCP.
+A self-hosted personal memory layer for AI agents — built on SQLite or Postgres, on-device embeddings and MCP.

 Runs 100% local by default.
 No API keys.
 No cloud dependency.
 Your data never leaves your machine.